 - What are we doing already?

 - What do we want to do in the future?

 - How can we get funding for energy research?

-- Should we provide a taught postgraduate programme on energy and the environment?
+- Is there a market for a taught postgraduate programme on energy and the environment?

+- Should we provide one?

 - How do we develop and maintain contacts and collaborations:

 - Within the University?

 - With other researchers and institutes?

 - Other issues?